joelmukuthu/angular-wheel/README.md

 angular-wheelie exposes a service that allows you to bind wheel events to an angular element.

+## UPDATE 2020-04-14: Archived

+This project still works as is but is no longer maintained.

 ### Installation
 Install with bower:
 ```sh